 Highland Community College is committed to quality in its transfer and occupational programs.
-In order to be successful in any of Highland's programs, students need to demonstrate college level skills in reading, writing, mathematics, and critical thinking.
+In order to be successful in any of Highland's programs, students need to demonstrate college-level skills in reading, written communication, oral communication, quantitative reasoning, information literacy and critical thinking.
 Transitional courses and academic support programs are in place to help students reach the levels necessary to succeed in the coursework of their choice.

-Web site: www.ncahlc.org; Phone: 800-621-7440
+\Website: hlcommission.org; Phone: 800-621-7440